-Passive Income MD, Physician and Creator of PassiveIncomeMD.com, joined me to talk about the many opportunities to create passive income to help you reach an early retirement.
+Passive Income MD, Physician and Creator of PassiveIncomeMD.com, joined me to talk about the many opportunities to create passive income helping you reach an early retirement.
 We discuss crowdfunding, real estate investing and different ways you can use your medical degree to earn side income.
 You can even start while in residency, by creating blogs, writing books or participating in peer-to-peer lending.

 He shares his own story on how he got started and what he has learned from his first real estate investment.
 He currently works 20% less clinical hours than a year ago because of his passive income, and he posts his income report every quarter on his website so people can follow the journey.